lmmx/netwalk/README.md

 - [ ] add methods that modify these attributes per tile over the tileset
 - [x] implement an interface list with methods to access both tiles across an interface
 - [x] implement tile level `check_solvable`, `solve`, `check_solved`, `set_fixed`, and `set_avoid` methods
-- [ ] add a series of solvers for a tile which can be run in succession as applicable
+- [x] add a series of solvers for a tile which can be run in succession as applicable
+  - just implemented a single class in `solve_tile` in the end with logical checks
+- [ ] add further solvers until the expert level can be solved